Contents Page

 Stage 3: I then added the text Harlie Anne in the font Lucida Calligraphy which completely contrasts to the rocky, edgey style of the magazine because the font style is quite mature and girly.
 However, I wanted to do this because the style clearly stands out in reference to the other features and it is also the only font in a white colour.
 The girly font style also relates to the main story of how Harlie Anne has changed from a girly girl to a rock chick.
 I then added a thin blue rectangle underneath the title with a slight tilt to emphasise the title and the colour also ties in with the colours used in the smaller images of her and the pug.
 I then added 3 smaller images of the main model and slightly tilted them all to create a quirky style.
 The main reason why I included more images of Harlie Anne because I took so many photos of her in 3 different locations so I didn't want them to be wasted.
 It also attracts the audience in by seeing her in different locations.
 I also added red text relating to the main image as the majority of existing magazines do this and it gives the audience more information on what the story entails.

 Stage 4: I then added images of other stories because I want the magazine to look like its packed with different features.
 It wouldn't make sense just to promote the main story because it makes it seem like the actual magazine is only about that.
 It is important to focus on other stories aswell.
 I also added the s title for each story to relate the image to a story and therefore make it look like a believable story.
 I then added a black border around the "Princess of Rock" story to make it look more edgey and it also inkeeps with the contents page because I put a jagged border around the main image on there.
 I also created a slight shadow around the "Just Friends" story by adding a gaussian blur of 10 pixels.
 I then added a pug which is the same colour as the blue rectangle underneath Harlie Anne.
 A pug can look quite cheap but I think it fitted in with my busy front cover and colour scheme.
 I have also used it because it is a covention used by many existing music magazines.
 I then added little last things to make to finish off the front cover and make it look more professional.
 This included adding the date and issue number vertically up the side of the masthead and I also added a barcode in the bottom left corner, again rotated vertically.
 It is little things like this that make the front cover look more realistic and professional.
+In contrast to the picture above, in this image there is great eye contact.
+I really like the simpleness of this photo because it's still effective and she looks very pretty.
+She has a sexy pose in addition to her long, lushious hair.
+Again, her figure looks amazing.
+The good thing about this model is that obviously men will be attracted to her but at the same time women will not be intimated by her because she looks friendly and down to earth.
+The use of the black photo frame makes the backfround look more interesting but doesn't take focus away from the model, it compliments her.
+This is one of my favourite images so it is likely I will use it for either a small image on the front cover or in the contents.

 "Just Friends?" story